wangyz1999/resume-web/content/authors/admin/_index.md

   url: https://www.columbia.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: Yunzhe Wang is a Computer Science Masters student at the Columbia University.
-His research interests include Robotics Learning, Representation Learning, Computer Vision, Reinforcement Learning, Machine Learning, and Aritfitial Intelligence in General.
+His interests lies in the area of Robotics Learning, Representation Learning, and Computer Vision.
+He wants to understand the nature of intelligence and its embodiment in artificial and physical agents.

 # Interests to show in About widget
 interests: